RedisLabs/redislabs-docs/content/rdi/quickstart/write-behind-guide.md

       database: test
       user: test
       password: test
+      #connect_args:
+      # ssl_ca: /opt/ssl/ca.crt
+      # ssl_cert: /opt/ssl/client.crt
+      # ssl_key: /opt/ssl/client.key
   ```

   This is the first section of the `config.yaml` and typically the only one to edit.
 The `connections` section is designated to have many **target** connections.
 In this example we have two downstream connections named `my-postgres` and `my-mysql`.

+  To obtain a secured connection using TLS, you can add more `connect_args` or `query_args` (depending on the specific target database terminology) to the connection definition.

   The name can be any arbitrary name as long as it is:

-  - Unique for this RDI Engine.
+  - Unique for this RDI engine.
   - Referenced correctly by the jobs in the respective YAML files.

 In order to prepare the pipeline, fill in the correct information for the target data store.
 Secrets can be provided through reference to a secret ([see below](#how-to-provide-targets-secrets)) or by specifying a path.

 The `applier` section has information about the batch size and frequency used to write data to the target.

-Some of the applier attributes such as: `target_data_type`, `wait_enabled` & `retry_on_replica_failure` are specific for RDI Ingest Pipeline and can be ignored.
+Some of the applier attributes such as `target_data_type`, `wait_enabled`, and `retry_on_replica_failure` are specific for the RDI ingest pipeline and can be ignored.

-### Using Jobs
+### Write-behind jobs

-Write Behind Jobs are a mandatory part of the Write Behind Pipeline configuration.
+Write-behind jobs are a mandatory part of the write-behind pipeline configuration.
 Under the `jobs` directory (parallel to `config.yaml`) you should have a job definition in a YAML file per every key pattern you want to write into a downstream database table.

-he YAML file can be named using the destination table name or another naming convention, but has to have a unique name.
+The YAML file can be named using the destination table name or another naming convention, but has to have a unique name.

 Job definition has the following structure: